|

 Barbadillo.
 Dates: April

-21 - October 8, 2023 Barbadillo (Cazalla de la Sierra, Seville, 1929–Málaga, 2003), was a painter who saw what he His personal quest was related to the geometric abstractions that aspired to overcome the subjective, individualistic vision of Art Informel.
-Those abstractions, called “normative” because of their insistence on the use of reason and moderation, even tried to apply their proposals to everyday life, as if in a last-ditch attempt to model their ideal utopian society.
-Barbadillo’s stay in Morocco in the late 1950s and his sense of being close to the purity of a source During his time in North America, he strove to express the impressions received in Morocco through The module is where spirit and guts, body and soul converge in a current of energy that renews itself every second yet always remains the same.
+and During his time in North America, he strove to express the impressions received in Morocco through matter-rich Informel works which he found unsatisfactory upon returning to Spain in 1963, prompting a geometric organization of forms separate from formless matter.
+Rejecting matter led to his first geometric attempts, in which he also rejected colour in order to concentrate on reason, order and rhythm.
+In the process, Barbadillo discovered a simple binary yet complementary form that he would use throughout his mature period: the module.
+The module is where spirit and guts, body and soul converge in a current of energy that renews itself every second yet always remains the same.
 Geometry, the revealed number of the Pythagoreans, steeped in reason and mysticism, inspired a body of work in which the computer was merely a tool for generating the results of all the combinations to which the module was subjected; but it was the artist’s intuition—his poetic reason, as María Zambrano would say—which chose the definitive configuration that led to the painting where the idea of a simultaneously ancient and future order resided.
 The different stages of Barbadillo’s prolific career were marked by the emergence of new modules and how they combined and interacted with others.

 |